-Snorting is a particularly unpleasant sound and often leads owners to question why a cat makes this noise.
-Snorting can sound alarming – sometimes it even appears as if a cat is struggling to breathe.
+Snorting is an unpleasant sound that leads owners to question why a cat makes this noise.
+Snorting can sound alarming, even appearing as if a cat is struggling to breathe.
 However, more often than not, snorting is harmless.

-Snorting in cats sounds a lot like sneezing.
-But, unlike the involuntary reaction of sneezing, snorting is a manual reaction that attempts to remove allergens, foreign matter, or irritants caused by respiratory infections or viruses from the nasal passage.
+Snorting in cats sounds like sneezing.
+Unlike the involuntary reaction of sneezing, snorting is a manual reaction that attempts to remove allergens, foreign matter, and irritants caused by respiratory infections or viruses from the nasal passage.
 It is more common in brachycephalic breeds with short skulls and narrow nostrils.
 Some cats will also snort to scare off predators or rival cats.

 Understanding why your cat makes a snorting sound can offer the peace of mind that nothing is seriously wrong.
 Or, if you find your cat’s snorting is the sign of a health issue, you can find the right treatment and manage your cat’s problems to ensure it leads a happy, healthy life.